Pravesh214/OpenRepo.WeatherApp/README.md

 # OpenRepo.WeatherApp
-Weather app allows user to select user from given options in select and provide weather highlights consuming OpenWeatherMap API
+Weather app allows user to select City from given options in select drop down and provide weather highlights consuming OpenWeatherMap API
-User can also serach for city using search field.
+User can also get weather highlights using serach field for city.
 Please make sure providing APIID in script file